shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ##### Filter (DMR mode only)

 This function is identical to the Filter described forChannel mode operation (above)

+#### VFO to New Channel

+The "VFO --> New Chan" option, creats a new channel using the current VFO settings.
+The name of the new channel uses the format "New channel NNN", where NNN is next available number in the All Channels zone.

+This channel is not added to a Zone but is available via the "All Channels" Zone.

 ##### Tone Scan for CTCSS tone in FM